The tropical critical point and mirror symmetry: Positivity for tori and tropicalisation

 \subsection{Algebraic tori over $\KK$ and tropicalisation}

 Suppose $K$ is an infinite field with a positive part $K_{>0}$, as in Section~\ref{s:genPuiseux}.
+Recall that $T$ is an algebraic torus of dimension $r$ over $K$.
 We can describe the $K$-valued points of $T$ as group homomorphisms from the character group to the multiplicative group of $K$, namely we identify $T(K)=\Hom(M,K^*)$.
 The group homomorphisms which take values in $K_{>0}$ define a positive part $T(K_{>0})=\Hom(M,K_{>0})$ of $T(K)$.
 If $v\in M$ and $p\in T(K)$ we will write either $p^v$ or $\chi^v(p)$ for the associated evaluation ``$p(v)$'' in $K^*$.
 We call $\chi^v$ the (multiplicative) character associated to $v$.

 We will be primarily interested in the case where $K=\KK$, where we define the tropicalization functor using an identical approach to the one introduced Lusztig (albeit in his case in the setting of the subfield $\mathbf L$ of Laurent series in $t$).